srclabs/gravylib/README.md

 ## Where do I start?

-If you would like to try it out, head over to the [official example](gravylib_example) for a tutorial of sorts.
-**_However_**, this project is still a **Work In Progress**: The structure and API are in a highly fluid state and are constantly being reworked.
+If you would like to try it out, you can clone the repo and run the example program at `gravylib/gravylib_example/runner` **_However_**, this project is still a **Work In Progress**: The structure and API are in a highly fluid state and are constantly being reworked.
 Keep this in mind before starting any big projects with `gravylib`.

 <!-- To learn more about the project, you can join the [**`_src` Discord**](https://discord.gg/7cBw5KHe6q). -->